 Booking and approval of visits

-The recording, reviewing and approving of all educational visits are now carried out using EVOLVE.
-This is an online management system introduced by the Council in April 2017.
+The recording, reviewing and approval of all educational visits are now carried out using EVOLVE.
+This is an online management system introduced in April 2017.

 The system is set up to ensure that the Educational Visit Coordinator for each educational establishment approves all visits, prior to approval by the Head Teacher and Chair of Governors.
 Certain visits will require final approval by the council’s corporate safety team, including: